ALT Awards 2023

 Must, in part, demonstrate impact through sector and institution-wide instruments, such as: the NSS, FELT, staff surveys etc. Submissions could include examples of strategy and policy, institutional culture change, redesign of governance and ongoing contributions to national and international professional communities.

 ‘Transformation’ being a progressive systemic change in practices, processes, services and partnerships which improves the working lives of staff, has a positive impact on the student experience (including teaching, learning and assessment) and can be demonstrated to be sustainable in the broadest sense.
-We welcome applications which can demonstrate how the work/initiative maps to the Jisc digital transformation framework.

 This Award celebrates outstanding case studies demonstrating the ethical use of Learning Technology.